Statistics and biostatistics

 In collaboration with Big Insight, the research group recently hosted the following visiting professors in 2016-2017:

 The master study in statistics and biostatistics at the University of Oslo is part of the masters programme in Modelling and Data Analysis.
+From the fall 2018 we take part in starting a master program in Data Science.
 The link Nytt om statistikk is meant for students interested in statistics and contains updated information about everything that is happening in the field of statistics right now.